-Generic Name: remifentanil (rem i FEN ta nil)
+Generic name: remifentanil (rem i FEN ta nil)

-Brand Name: Ultiva
+Brand name: Ultiva

 What is remifentanil?

-Remifentanil is used to treat or prevent pain after surgery or other medical procedure.
+Remifentanil is an opioid medication that is used to treat or prevent pain during and after surgery or other medical procedures.

 Remifentanil may also be used for purposes not listed in this medication guide.